scala/scala-lang/_posts/2026-01-22-release-notes-3.8.0.md

 ---
 category: release
 permalink: /news/3.8.0/
-title: "Scala 3.8.0 released!"
+title: "Scala 3.8 released!"
 by: Wojciech Mazur, VirtusLab
 ---

 ![Scala 3.8]({{ site.baseurl }}/resources/img/scala-3.8-launch.png)

-We're pleased to announce the release of Scala 3.8.0 — a significant release that modernizes the Scala ecosystem and paves the way for Scala 3.9 LTS.
+We're pleased to announce the release of Scala 3.8 — a significant release that modernizes the Scala ecosystem and paves the way for Scala 3.9 LTS.
 This release introduces a standard library compiled by Scala 3 itself, stabilizes highly-anticipated features like **Better Fors** (SIP-62) and **`runtimeChecked`** (SIP-57), and introduces experimental features including **flexible varargs** and **strict equality pattern matching**.

+> A runtime regression was detected after publishing the Scala 3.8.0 artifacts.
+Please **use Scala 3.8.1** instead. <br>
+> <br>
+> The issue could lead to JVM linkage errors at runtime.
+It may have affected Scala 3 users who execute Scala 2.13 libraries, as well as certain uses of specialized members in the Scala standard library.
+> Any library published with Scala 3.8.0 is expected to remain binary compatible.
+Artifacts built with Scala 3.8.0 are safe to use and should stay binary compatible with subsequent Scala 3 releases. <br>
+> <br>
+> A more detailed postmortem will follow shortly after the Scala 3.8 release announcement.

 # What's new in Scala 3.8?